raydac/jcp-ai/README.md

 ## Tune pom.xml

-As the first step, we should tune the project pom.xml, inject [JCP](https://github.com/raydac/java-comment-preprocessor) into build process and include JAIP.
+As the first step, we should tune the project pom.xml, inject [JCP](https://github.com/raydac/java-comment-preprocessor) into build process and include JCP-AI.
 Let's use
 Gemini AI as target LLM.
 The build section in the case should look like the snippet below:

 ```xml
 <build>